 - Embargo Requests.
 All papers will be available online only to registered attendees before the symposium.
 If your accepted paper should not be published prior to the event, please notify the Production Department.
 The papers will be made available online to the public beginning on the first day of the conference.

 - Prepare and submit your presentation videos and slides.
 For our virtual events, authors are required to record videos of their presentations and prepare their slide decks prior to the conference.
-Specification requirements for both the videos and slides as well as submission information will be available here in January.
+Videos and slide decks for Spring submissions are due by Tuesday, March 16, 2021.
+Video and slide decks for Fall submissions are due by Tuesday, March 23, 2021.
+Specification requirements for both the videos and slides are available below and submission instructions will be emailed to presenters after the final paper deadline.